Which is the Most Important Financial Statement?

 Each of the financial statements may be the most important in different cases.
 However, the final answer depends on the user’s needs.
 Listed below are some essential points which recommend that each financial statement is the most important:

-Most users of the financial statements will think that income statement is the most important as it shows the profitability of a company.
+Most users of the financial statements will think that income statement is the most important as it shows the profitability of a company (Also see Accounting – 4 Tips for Analyzing an Income Statement).
 Besides, most of the information on the income statement is in current dollars.
 Thus, this statement is quite accurate.
 Nevertheless, it will not show the total assets and liabilities that the company needs to earn a profit, and its result may or may not be the same as the cash flow of the company.
-Moreover, the accuracy of this document will be affected if the company uses the cash basis of accounting.
+Moreover, the accuracy of this document will be affected if the company uses the cash basis of accounting (Also see Cash vs Accrual Accounting Methods).
 Hence, if the users use only the income statement, it may be misleading in some occasions.

 Cash flow statement